thkukuk/microos-sysext/README.md

 ### Server
 A web server provides the sysext images in a directory.
 The format of the image name is `<name>-<build>.<arch>.raw`, where \<name\> is the official name of the image as used in `extension-release` meta data.

 A SHA256SUMS file contains the sha256 checksums and the name of each image.
-This file is used by `systemd-sysupdate` to check for new image versions.
+This file is used by `systemd-sysupdate` to check for new image versions or by `importctl` to verify that the downloaded image is correct.

 The data can optional be signed with a gpg key.

 An example directory listing would look like:
 ```
 SHA256SUMS
+SHA256SUMS.gpg
 debug-4.2.x86-64.raw
 gcc-4.2.x86-64.raw
 strace-4.2.x86-64.raw